 About the Library

-The library is staffed by a law librarian, 1 bilingual full-time clerk and 1 bilingual full-time paralegal.
+The library is staffed by a law librarian, a full-time senior clerk and a full-time administrative assistant.
+There are no attorneys on staff at the law library.
 In order to accommodate the needs of the judiciary and the citizens of Lake County, the library is open from 8 a.m. - 5 p.m.
 Monday through Friday.

 About 70% of library visitors are self-represented litigants; the other 30% are practicing attorneys and their paralegals.
 The law library works closely with public libraries throughout the state to help promote the library as a resource to their staff, whose users can be directed to the William D. Block Memorial Law Library when legal matters and questions arise.